| 20 min read

 • 43% of organisations already have recurring meal programmes and the number is projected to approach 50% by end of 2026 as return-to-office policies make regular on-site food a competitive necessity.

-• The US catering market is forecast to grow from $55 billion in 2024 to $71 billion by 2030, with corporate workplace dining a primary growth driver.
+• The US catering market is forecast to grow from $55 billion in 2024 to $71 billion by 2030, with corporate workplace dining a primary growth driver as cafeteria replacement programmes expand.

-• Food-related perks are projected to become baseline expectations for workers aged 18-29 as Gen Z becomes the plurality cohort in the workforce over the next 3-5 years.
+• Food-related perks are projected to become baseline expectations for workers aged 18-29 as Gen Z becomes the plurality cohort in the workforce over the next 3-5 years, pushing catering penetration from 53% toward 65-70%.

-• Workplace food technology investment is set to grow as part of the broader US food tech market expansion toward $224.31 billion by 2032.
+• Workplace food technology investment is set to grow as part of the broader US food tech market expansion toward $224.31 billion by 2032, with AI-driven ordering, waste reduction, and personalised nutrition platforms gaining traction.

 Sources